Webster University to Launch Honors College with $1 Million Gleich Donation

 “More significantly, the Impact Scholars Program prompts students to question how the decisions they make as undergraduates connect them to local and global communities and help them to meet the challenges these communities face.
 Each student seeks a unique set of skills, knowledge and experience from the program, but the community the Impact Scholars form will ensure that they inspire each other in their creative, ethical and intellectual questioning.
 Their energy and their vision will in turn help enhance the program and its ability to impact future students.”

-Application for the new Gleich Honors College will be announced in the coming months.
+Application for the new Gleich Honors College can be accessed after a student is accepted to Webster.